jotasprout/jotasprout.github.io-OLD/_posts/2017-08-08-F-is-for-FTP.markdown

 `setsebool -P ftp_home_dir on`

-Tecmint, however, cites a RedHat bug report as the reason for disabling the `ftp_home_dir` directive by default and, instead, "use `semanage` command to set SELinux rule to allow FTP to read/write user’s home directory."
+**Tecmint**, however, cites a RedHat bug report as the reason for disabling the `ftp_home_dir` directive by default and, instead, "use `semanage` command to set SELinux rule to allow FTP to read/write user’s home directory."

 `semanage boolean -m ftpd_full_access --on`